nus-cs2103-AY2122S1/tp/docs/team/halphasx.md

   * Handled most of the UI changes and the new UI design.

 ## **Documentation**:
    * Developer Guide: NFRs and Glossary, and FXML handling
-  * User Guide: Feature list & Command Summary (with [Elton](eltongohjh.md)) Revised the whole UG to adhere to the current commands, Fixes :
+   * User Guide: Created feature list & Command Summary (with [Elton](eltongohjh.md)), <br>
+                  Revised the whole UG to adhere to the current commands, <br>
+                  **Fixes**: <br>
-                  - Filled out missing commands
+                  - Filled out missing commands <br>
-                  - Added some tips, caution, and information boxes to improve the UG readability
+                  - Added some tips, caution, and information boxes to improve the UG readability <br>
-                  - Fixed the structures of the contents (FAQ and Command Summary are flipped)
+                  - Fixed the structures of the contents (FAQ and Command Summary are flipped) <br>
-                  - Fixed the links of the UG
+                  - Fixed the links of the UG <br>
-                  - Fixed typos
+                  - Fixed typos <br>
-                  - Completed some descriptions regarding groups and subgroups
+                  - Completed some descriptions regarding groups and subgroups <br>
                   - Included some screenshots for visual cues, and updated UI to match up Notor

 ## **Tools**: